Table of Contents

 - What budget does it impact?

-Tracking down these details creates a time-consuming, manual process.
+Tracking down these details is time consuming, and often a manual process.
 Consider this: Your CMO wants to know how their team is utilizing a project management tool.
 Without usage data, you have to hunt for answers.
-You’ll find yourself conducting internal surveys and digging through expense reports and your ERP system in search of insights that could be at your fingertips with a SaaS management platform.
-And that’s only for apps that are actually tracked.
+You may find yourself conducting internal surveys and digging through expense reports and your ERP system in search of insights.
+And that’s only for apps you are actually tracking.

 While spreadsheet formulas conduct advanced calculations and slice and dice data in countless ways, a human inputs the initial numbers, making the data prone to errors.
 One copy/paste mistake or misplaced formula has the ability to throw off an entire workbook.
 When you ask the CMO to turn in their budget forecast for the next quarter or year, inaccurate data could result in significantly underestimating your upcoming software spend.